beurar/Viceroys-STALKER-ALife/README.md

 * Generates APERS minefields on town outskirts and single IEDs on roads.
 * Mines despawn when no players are nearby and respawn when someone approaches.
 * Enable debug mode to visualize fields and place test minefields via the action menu.
+* Abandoned and damaged vehicles may appear on or near roads.

 ### Spooks
 * Lightweight supernatural events to unsettle players.